 The School Code currently provides for the Board, as the governing body of the School District, to be appointed by the Mayor and with no required approval by the City Council.
 In July 2021, Illinois Governor JB Pritzker signed legislation (P.A.
 102-0177) (the "Elected School Board Legislation"), which amends the School Code to provide for a two-step transition from the current mayoral-appointed Board, first in January of 2025 to a hybrid Board comprised of 10 mayoral-appointed and 10 elected members and a President appointed by the Mayor, and then in January of 2027 to an all elected 21-member Board (20 members elected from single-member districts and a President elected City-wide), in accordance with specified procedures.
-The Elected School Board Legislation does not affect any of the Board's current powers to levy taxes (including the CIT), issue debt obligations or adopt an annual budget and does not otherwise change or modify the administrative, operational or financial structure or systems of the Board, including, without limitation, State funding for the Board as described under "FINANCIAL INFORMATION - STATE AID REVENUES" herein.
+The Elected School Board Legislation does not affect any of the Board's current powers to levy taxes (including the capital improvement taxes), issue debt obligations or adopt an annual budget and does not otherwise change or modify the administrative, operational or financial structure or systems of the Board, including, without limitation, State funding for the Board as described under "FINANCIAL INFORMATION - STATE AID REVENUES" herein.
 However, the Elected School Board Legislation does institute a moratorium on school closings, consolidations, or phase-outs until the members of the hybrid Board are seated in January of 2025.

 In December 2021, Governor Pritzker signed "Trailer Bill" legislation (P.A.
 102-0691) which required the Board to commission for completion by October 2022 an independent financial review to assess its finances and its "entanglements with the City of Chicago."
 The Board has completed and delivered the independent review to the Illinois State Board of Education ("ISBE").
 Pursuant to P.A.
-102-0691, ISBE is required to assess the financial review and make recommendations to the General Assembly on the Board's "ability to operate with the financial resources available to it as an independent unit of local government."
-Pursuant to P.A.
-102-0691, ISBE is required to deliver such assessment by July 1, 2023.
-Although ISBE's assessment and recommendations have not yet been delivered to the General Assembly, the Board does not expect that the acceptance by the Board of any of the recommendations in ISBE's assessment will have any material adverse impact on the Board, its operations or financial condition, the security for 2023 Bonds or the ability of the Board to pay the debt service on the 2023 Bonds.
+102-0691, ISBE was required, no later than July 1, 2023, to assess the financial review and make recommendations to the General Assembly on the Board's "ability to operate with the financial resources available to it as an independent unit of local government."
+On June 23, 2023, ISBE delivered its assessment and recommendations to the General Assembly, identifying seven potential risks to the Board and making seven recommendations.
+ISBE specifically noted that additional EBF funding "can be used to fund each area [of risk] identified..."
+ISBE's recommendations to the General Assembly included: continuing to increase school funding by \$350 million overall; continuing to fund school transportation costs and other grants at a high level for the benefit of all schools; re-establishing a statewide school capital construction program; providing CPS with the ability to call for a referendum for operating tax increases; and providing a mechanism whereby CPS would have board representation for MEABF.
+ISBE's recommendations to CPS included: considering undertaking the process to secure a short-term exception to PTELL to generate increased property tax revenues; and, continuing to partner with the City on student transportation and school resource officer costs.
+P.A.
+102-0691 does not obligate the General Assembly to take-up any of ISBE's recommendations.
+Similarly, the Board is not obligated to take any actions with respect to ISBE's recommendations.